 Letter of intent

-Pride Organisations shall send a letter of intent to apply to the office of EPOA aisbl before March 31st three years prior to the proposed date of event.
+Pride Organisations shall send a letter of intent to apply to us before 31st March three years prior to the proposed date of event.
 This can be done by electronic mail to firstname.lastname@example.org.
-Information on closing dates for 2021 and beyond will be published here in October 2017.

 Any bid must include: